Events

 Online

 In this virtual workshop, Genevieve Bates presented her recent work on international tribunals and domestic trials in peace negotiations.
-Professors Oumar Ba and MP Broache also joined the conversation.
 Paper Abstract The Inter-American Court of Human Rights is one of the world’s most active human rights tribunals.
-It has effectively set itself as the most...
+It has effectively set itself as the most authoritative voice in fundamental rights adjudication in Latin America.
+Through...

 READ MORE >>